toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/03-Resource-Management-Strategies/Strategic Zoning of Omni-Moles.md

 ### Disadvantages👎

 - Pallets on VTUs will need to wait for another Omni-Mole to fetch the pallet.
 This leads to VTUs being used by a single task for longer periods of time
-- If one Omni-Mole fails it can lead to an entire level becoming inaccessable unless there is another Omni-Mole on that level
+- If one Omni-Mole fails it can lead to an entire level becoming inaccessible unless there is another Omni-Mole on that level
 - If most movement occur between two levels, some Omni-Moles may not be performing any tasks
 - Retrieve/Deposit interlocks are slower than Drive-In/Drive-Out interlocks

 ### When To Use👍

 - There are more Omni-Moles in the system than levels (Preferably at least two per level)
-- When concerned about interlocks failing since fewer interlocks are invloved in a hand-off
+- When concerned about interlocks failing since fewer interlocks are involved in a hand-off
 - When there are lots of VTUs in a system

 ### When Not To Use👎